Shiska07/Information-Retreval-and-Natural-Language-Processing/README.md

-This repository contains projects that apply different methods of effective information retreval from a collection of data/files.
+This repository contains various Natural Language Processing(Projects) implemented using the NLTK library and TensorFlow.